Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Simulations

 The simulation results based on 500 replicates are presented in Table \ref{table_simu1}.
 As shown, the proposed method provides estimates with minimal bias and coverage probabilities close to the nominal $95\%$ level.
 As the sample size increases, the coverage rate of the proposed method improves from approximately $92\sim 93\%$ to around $94 \sim 95\%$, supporting the validity of our theoretical framework.
-Note that even without knowledge of the true delay factor, the model accurately estimates it, yielding results nearly identical to those obtained when the delay factor is known.
-In contrast, the No-DML method exhibits notable bias and fails to provide reliable inference, particularly for the intercept tv-HTE.
+Note that even without knowledge of the true carryover discounting factor, the model accurately estimates it, yielding results nearly identical to those obtained when the carryover discounting factor is known.
+In contrast, the No-DML method exhibits notable bias and fails to provide reliable inference, particularly for the intercept effects.
 The Direct-DML methods perform better in bias and coverage probabilities over the No-DML method; however, it remains biased and generally falls below the nominal coverage level, especially when $n=200$ at $t_0 = 5$.
-This may be due to overfitting of the prognostic function $\delta_t(\bX_{it}, \bU_{it})$.
-Web Figure 1 provides a detailed view of the model performance for the proposed method with a known delay factor in Case I, displaying the average bias and coverage probabilities across all time points.
+This may be due to overfitting of the prognostic function $\mu_{0}(U_{it})$.
+Figure S.1 in the Supplementary Materials provides a detailed view of the model performance for the proposed method with a known carryover discounting factor in Case I, displaying the average bias and coverage probabilities across all time points.
 The results indicate that the estimates are unbiased and the inference is accurate across all time points, with increased sample sizes leading to more precise inference.

-For Case II, as shown in Table \ref{table_simu2}, the No-DML method exhibits substantial bias and fails to provide reliable inference, achieving a coverage rate of only around $50\%$ for the intercept tv-HTE when $n = 200$.
+For Case II, as shown in Table \ref{table_simu2}, the No-DML method exhibits substantial bias and fails to provide reliable inference, achieving a coverage rate of only around $50\%$ for the intercept effects when $n = 200$.
 This issue likely arises from the high correlation between the propensity score and the prognostic function, as discussed in \cite{chernozhukov2018double}.
-In the Direct-DML methods, the limited ability of a single ML model to capture both the nonlinear tree structure of the prognostic function and the linear delayed effects results in higher standard errors for the estimated tv-HTEs.
+In the Direct-DML methods, the limited ability of a single ML model to capture both the nonlinear tree structure of the prognostic function and the linear carryover treatment effects results in higher standard errors for the estimated $\wh\beta_t$.
 Consequently, this leads to wider confidence intervals and reduced statistical power compared to the proposed method.
 Overall, the proposed method demonstrates superior performance across all evaluated metrics.